Blake T. Newton

-Blake Tyler Newton (October 21, 1889 - April 30, 1977) was a Virginia lawyer, educator and Democratic member of the Senate of Virginia from Hague, Virginia.
+Blake Tyler Newton (October 21, 1889 – April 30, 1977) was a Virginia lawyer, educator and Democratic member of the Senate of Virginia from Hague, Virginia.
 During the state's Massive Resistance crisis, Newton opposed public school closings, so that when his term expired, he was replaced on the State Board of Education by State Senator Garland Gray, who helped lead the Byrd Organization's opposition to racial desegregation of public schools after the U.S. Supreme Court's decisions in Brown v.
 Board of Education.

 Early life and career

-A native and lifelong resident of Virginia's Northern Neck, Newton was born on October 21, 1889 to Edward C. Newton and his wife Lucy Yates Tyler, the next to last of their four sons and two daughters.
+A native and lifelong resident of Virginia's Northern Neck, Newton was born on October 21, 1889, to Edward C. Newton and his wife Lucy Yates Tyler, the next to last of their four sons and two daughters.
 He attended segregated public schools, and then received bachelor's and master's degrees from the College of William and Mary.
 In 1956, he received his alma mater's highest alumni award for loyalty and service.

-He married Bertha Effingham Lawrence (1878-1972) on July 29, 1913.
-They had two sons (Edward C. Newton and Blake T. Newton Jr.) and a daughter (Bertha E. L. Newton Davison) who survived their parents.
+He married Bertha Effingham Lawrence on July 29, 1913.

 Career

-In 1910, Newton began his teaching career at Hamilton High School, and later served as principal of the Blue Ridge Industrial School in St. George, Virginia.
-Beginning in 1913, he served as school superintendent of Richmond and Westmoreland Counties for 41 years.
-He replaced 30 one-room schoolhouses (often without plumbing and modern heating) with centralized modern public schools, and established a school bus transportation system so students could attend those facilities, which were often outside walking distance.
+In 1910, Newton began his teaching career at Hamilton High School.
+He first leadership position was as in the foothills of the Shenandoah Valley, where in 1912-1913 Newton served as principal of the Blue Ridge Industrial School in Greene County, Virginia.
+That relatively new vocational mostly boarding school established by Archdeacon Frederick Neve taught children of both sexes from the mountain schools and mission churches in nine counties on both sides of the Appalachian Mountains.
+There Newton met his wife, a teacher at the school, and she joined him in moving back to the Northern Neck when he accepted the position of school superintendent for Richmond and Westmoreland Counties beginning in the fall of 1913.
+Over the next 41 years, Newton replaced 30 one-room schoolhouses (often without plumbing and modern heating) with centralized modern public schools, as well as established a school bus transportation system so students could attend those facilities, which were often outside walking distance.

-Newton was active in Cople Parish, Episcopal Church, the Ruritans, Sons of the American Revolution, Phi Kappa Alpha, Phi Delta Kappa, Phi Beta Kappa, the Northern Neck Bar Association and the Northern Neck Historical Society.
+Newton was active in historic Cople Parish as well as the larger Episcopal Church, as well as the Ruritans, Sons of the American Revolution, Phi Kappa Alpha, Phi Delta Kappa, Phi Beta Kappa, the Northern Neck Bar Association and the Northern Neck Historical Society.
 Beginning in 1928, he served on the Virginia State Central Democratic Committee.

 In 1937, Virginia's General Assembly elected Newton to serve on Virginia's State Board of Education.
 In 1946, legislators elected him to preside over that body; his 10-year term began the following January.
 Meanwhile, in 1942, the General Assembly published his "Governor of Virginia as Business Manager."